johardi/bio2schema/bio2schema-api/README.md

 ## Reconciliation API

-The implementation for an entity reconciler is based on the `EntityReconciler` interface and it can be useful as a module for the data processor.
+The `EntityReconciler` interface defines the basic method for implementing an entity reconciler service.
+The main function of the method is to find the preferred form of a given string name so that it can be linked to other known resources.
+Sources used for such reconciliation include name registries, data thesauri, linked-data databases, and ontologies.
+Selection of the source depends on the trustworthiness of the organization responsible, subject matter and richness of the information.

 The API provides two abstract classes:

-* `StandardEntityReconciler`: A generic skeleton for implementing an entity reconciliation module.
+* `StandardEntityReconciler`: A generic code template for implementing an entity reconciler.
-* `CachedEntityReconciler`: An cache-based module implementation for resource efficiency; recommended when the module relies on a remote REST call.
+* `CachedEntityReconciler`: An cache-based entity reconciler to improve searching performance; recommended when the implementation makes use of a remote REST service.

 ## Recognition API

-The implementation for an entity recongnition is based on the `EntityRecognition` interface and it can be useful as a module for the data processor.
+The `EntityRecognition` interface defines the basic method for implementing a named entity recognition (NER) service.
+You might want to implement the interface as a wrapper class for any existing NER libraries in the market.